 Scadoxus 'In Rainbows' (S. membranaceus × S.multiflorus ssp. katharinae) This hybrid took approx. 10 years from seed formation to first flowering in February 2011.
 The leaves are intermediate between the two species, ie. 190 x 95 mm.
 The pseudostem is approximately 90 mm and the scape is approximately 250 mm tall.
 The false stem and scape are heavily spotted with brown blotches (as per the seed parent ).
 The scape bracts are green.
 Perigone segments are approximately 20 x 2 mm, and salmon pink (as per the pollen parent).
 The anther filaments are bright orange.
 This hybrid was registered by the Dutch KAVB (The RHS’s official registering body for Amaryllidaceae ) in March 2011.
 Photographs by the hybridiser Jaco Truter.

 Scadoxus 'King Albert' (or König Albert) is often classified as an old Haemanthus hybrid between Haemanthus coccineus and Haemanthus albiflos; its growth habit and flowering time follow the coccineus parent.
 However it is believed to be the product of crossing two species of Scadoxus: S. multiflorus subsp. katherinae (Bak.)
 Friis & Nordal and S. puniceus (L.) Friis & Nordal.
 See here for more information.
 The hybrid was raised by Johannes Nicolai in Coswig-Dresden in Germany and flowered for the first time in 1899.
-The photo below was grown and photographed by Rob Hamilton.
+The photo below was taken by Rob Hamilton.

 Scadoxus membranaceus(Baker) Friis & Nordal is the smallest of the known Scadoxus.
 It is native to the southeastern Cape, RSA, where it is found in coastal sand.
 It always catches the eye, but is not widely grown.
 It does well in filtered shade and often does not go into dormancy.
 Give the medium constant moisture but not soaking wet.
 Seeds should be sown immediately after cleaning them from the red flesh.
 The seeds will sprout and form a bulb immediately.
 This little first year bulb will not sprout leaves until the next growing season.
 Keep the bulbs moist until they break dormancy.
 John Ingram was able to flower this species in southern California in 3 years from seeds.
 Photos 1-4 were taken by Mary Sue Ittner showing flowers, fruit and a rhizome on 1 cm squares when the pot needed dividing because after many years there were so many rhizomes in the same pot.
 Photos 5-6 were taken by Nhu Nguyen of the same plants at another time.

-The photos below were from Cameron McMaster showing the flowers, the fruit, and the plants growing in habitat at the Kei River mouth in the Eastern Cape.
+The first three photos below were taken by Cameron McMaster and show the flowers, the fruit, and the plants growing in habitat at the Kei River mouth in the Eastern Cape.
+The last photo is of a plant from the southern California garden of Doug Westfall.

 Scadoxus multiflorus (Martyn) Raf. is a species of southern tropical East Africa and Swaziland.
 There are three subspecies, but most people grow only the two described below.